jcputnam/M4OEP-Graphics-jcputnam/README.md

 ## My cool graphics project

-This is a project which makes a little sideways bowtie lookin thing which you can then move around.

-There are four controls in the form of the W, A, S, and D keys to move around the little bowtie.
+This is a graphical puzzle.
+There are only four controls, W, A, S, and D.

-It does not do much else.

-Thanks for reading!
-There is no video presentation for this program.
+That is all you need to know in order to complete the puzzle.
+You can also press Esc. to quit early.